-As one would expect, California boasts some of the highest regarded facilities in the country with high success rates.
-Some of that can be attributed to what people feel when they are in the state; it’s like a vacation living there, and receiving treatment in a relaxed setting puts some at ease as they work to put their lives back together after addiction.
-There are many opportunities for a successful recovery here, and coming to California for treatment would be one of the best life decisions someone can make.
+As one would expect, Southern California boasts some of the best-regarded facilities in the country with high success rates.
+Much of that can be attributed to the quality of clinical and medical care that patients receive through these facilities.
+There are many opportunities for a successful recovery here, and getting treatment in Southern California could be one of the best life decisions someone can make.

 Unfortunately, however, the downside of attention is that there has been an increase in fraudulent products.
 Rehab centers are not immune to this, and there has been a rise in treatment centers that prey on the vulnerable.
 It is in the best interest of the person in recovery to seek out accredited centers that offer only top-notch amenities and services.

 According to Cotchett Pitre & McCarthy LLP, the addiction rehabilitation market is an estimated $35 billion a year industry.
-While the majority offer life-saving services for those struggling with addiction, there are scams that are designed to profit off addicted people and their insurance policies.
-It is highly unethical to abuse and prosper off anyone who is seeking help, standards among some facilities are rather low.
+While the majority offer life-saving services for those struggling with addiction, some scams are designed to profit off addicted people and their insurance policies.
+It is highly unethical to abuse and prospers off anyone who is seeking help, standards among some facilities are rather low.

-There are several ways in which fraud can take place such as illegal kickbacks, patient brokering, unfounded insurance claims, and subsidized insurance premiums.
+There are several ways in which fraud can take places such as illegal kickbacks, patient brokering, unfounded insurance claims, and subsidized insurance premiums.

 On other occasions, there have been reports of facilities submitting claims to private insurance companies for services the center does not provide.
-It is these examples of fraud that should make anyone considering treatment to research and find only a reputable facility.
-As drug use throughout the state and country continue to skyrocket to epidemic numbers, there must be changes made in order to help those struggling.
+It is these examples of fraud that should make anyone considering treatment research and find only a reputable facility.
+As drug use throughout the state and country continues to skyrocket to epidemic numbers, there must be changes made to help those struggling.

 This proposition alongside Prop 57 was fuel to a fire that was already burning.
 Drug addiction and theft go hand in hand, and when penalties are reduced for both, it means there are no consequences for actions.